 International crimes are the most extreme forms and manifestation of criminality.
 Remarkably enough criminologist, generally considered to be experts on crime, have until recently not studied international crimes.
-Research on the Holocaust and other genocides was mainly conducted by historians and so-called genocide scholars.
+Research on the Holocaust and other genocides was mainly conducted by historians and genocide scholars.
 Since a few years criminologists have gradually started to show an interest in international crimes.
-The criminology of international crimes however still needs to mature into a fully developed subfield of criminology.
+The criminology of international crimes has in the last few years matured into a fully developed subfield of criminology.
 The most important tasks for criminologists studying international crimes are:

 (1) Define and conceptualize international crimes;

 (4) Define and analyze ways of dealing with international crimes and

 (5) Develop preventive strategies in order to prevent international crimes.